abhishekpratapa/Compiler/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-007EC7.svg)](LICENSE.md)

 This is going to be my attempt at building a compiler.
-We'll see how it goes, and no this is not for a class project.
+We'll see how it goes.
 I make my own classes and structs.
 Lolz.

 ## Build